Holubov: Administrative division

+Etymology

+The name Holubov is derived from the personal name Holub, meaning "Holub's (court)".

 Geography

 Holubov is located about 8 km north of Český Krumlov and 14 km southwest of České Budějovice.
 It lies in the Bohemian Forest Foothills.
-The highest point is on the slopes of the Kleť mountain at 922 m above sea level.
+The highest point is on the slopes of the mountain Kleť at 922 m above sea level.

 The eastern border of the municipal territory is formed by the Vltava River.
-In the centre of Holubov is Holubovský Pond, used for leisure activities.
+In the centre of Holubov is the pond Holubovský rybník, used for leisure activities.
 The whole municipality lies in the Blanský les Protected Landscape Area.